Contact form

 Front view of the Time Gun (Personal album)

 Coupled with this sophisticated visual system was an equally vital auditory time signal, the famed Time Gun.
-Cast in 1756, this all-brass cannon was strategically placed on the ramparts of Fort William.
-Every day, as the clock struck 1:00 pm, the cannon boomed sharply across the Hooghly River, its resounding report carrying far and wide.
+Cast in 1756, this all-brass canon was strategically placed on the ramparts of Fort William.
+Every day, as the clock struck 1:00 pm, the canon boomed sharply across the Hooghly River, its resounding report carrying far and wide.
 Ship captains and city residents alike would pause, listening intently, resetting their clocks as the powerful echo faded into the air.

 Firing the noon gun was a tradition upheld across many British ports worldwide, a sonic beacon of time for maritime commerce and urban life.
 Today, the Time Gun remains preserved as an archaeological artifact within Fort William's grounds, a reverberation of colonial technological innovation and global maritime practices.
 With advancement of communication technologies viz. wireless signals, followed by electric telegraph etc., the service of once famous Time Gun was discontinued in the year 1938.
 Later, the nearly 270-year-old Time Gun was shifted in the building called Kitchener House, named after the British military commander Lord Kitchener.